kushmahi21/Fitness/README.md

 ## Fitness

 ### About
-This is a small web page.
-On this Web Page, I am showing you how to add live animation video in the background.
-And in this web page, you also see toggle with help javascript code.
-This project is just an idea for others to how we design that like project.
+This is small webpage.
+In this I am showing you the way of adding live animated videos in your background.
+You will also find some interesting toggle created by the javascript code.
+This project will help you in designing  more such types of interesting project.

 ### Screenshots
 ![FirstPage](https://github.com/kushmahi21/Fitness/blob/main/Screenshot/f1.JPG)